hghiscock/spin_dynamics/docs/running_a_calculation.md

 phi : float
     Azimuthal angle of the external field
 ```
-The only exception is for single frequency Floquet calculations
+The only exception is for single frequency Floquet calculations where we need to transform the perturbation Hamiltonian too
 ```python
 #Single frequency Floquet, separable
 hA.transform(B0, theta, phi, B1, theta_rf, phi_rf)